dac70r/FPGA_EPCQ_Read_Write/README.md

 ## Technical
 1. Clock must be connected to pin E1, E2 is grounded.
 2. All EPCQ Addresses can be accessed however, depending on the programming address, they may/ may not be rewriteable.
 The designer may change the start of the programming address in Quartus Programmer.
+3. Directly Modifying the EPCQ Memory through Avalon MM Commands such as IOWR_8DIRECT could cause issues.
+Instead, Read the EPCQ into local array, modify the local array, erase the EPCQ memory, then update the EPCQ with the contents of the array.
+This method of manipulating EPCQ memory is generally safer.